-- Assist with the development of the budget of the programs.
+- Assist with the development and oversight of the budget of the programs.

-- Assist with the development of procedures for admission to the programs.
+- Assist with the development and oversight of procedures for admission to the programs.

-- Select and supervise such number of qualified instructors as is necessary to carry out the programs.
+- Select, supervise, and evaluate such number of qualified instructors as is necessary to carry out the programs.

-- Obtain adequate educational facilities for training, including areas to practice nursing skills.
+- Arrange adequate educational facilities for training, including areas to practice nursing skills.

-- Provide each trainee with instructional materials during those hours in which they can be put to maximum use.
+- Provide each trainee (i.e., student) with instructional opportunities during which they can be put to maximum use.

-- Plan an orientation program for trainees at each clinical facility used for training.
-The time spent for orientation may not be included in the hours required for training (minimum 75).
+- Implement an orientation program for trainees at each clinical facility used for training.
+The time spent for orientation may not be included in the hours required for training (minimum 75 hours of training).

 - Ensure that each trainee is clearly identified as a trainee in a manner which is easily recognizable to each patient, member of a patient’s family, visitor or member of the medical staff with whom the trainee works.

-- Develop a system of maintaining permanent records which are essential to the operation of the program, including:
+- Maintain a system of permanent records which are essential to the operation of the program, including: